Managing Projects with Microsoft Project

 Target Audience: Program managers, project managers, planners, schedulers and any individuals that need to create or maintain schedules in Microsoft Project.

-This two-day course is designed to provide practical, hands-on experience in the creation, management, and reporting of project schedules.
+Our two-day Managing Projects with Microsoft Project course is designed to provide practical, hands-on experience in the creation, management, and reporting of project schedules.
 It teaches the processes of project scheduling and control, and how to implement those processes in Microsoft Project.

 The project schedule is often one of the most visible elements of project management in an organization.
 Learn methods to help ensure that schedules provide valuable information, early warning of potential problems and analysis capability throughout the project life cycle.